Installed Building Products (IBP)

 Competitors in the building and construction sector include KB Home (NYSE:KBH), Lennar (NYSE:LEN), and PulteGroup (NYSE:PHM).

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Installed Building Products grew its sales at an excellent 13.4% compounded annual growth rate.
-Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Installed Building Products grew its sales at an excellent 13% compounded annual growth rate.
+Its growth beat the average industrials company and shows its offerings resonate with customers.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Installed Building Products’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 3.4% over the last two years was well below its five-year trend.
-Installed Building Products Year-On-Year Revenue Growth
+Installed Building Products’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 4.1% over the last two years was well below its five-year trend.

-This quarter, Installed Building Products’s revenue fell by 1.2% year on year to $684.8 million but beat Wall Street’s estimates by 1.5%.
+This quarter, Installed Building Products reported modest year-on-year revenue growth of 2.3% but beat Wall Street’s estimates by 4%.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to decline by 3.2% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

 Installed Building Products’s unit economics are better than the typical industrials business, signaling its products are somewhat differentiated through quality or brand.
-As you can see below, it averaged a decent 32.2% gross margin over the last five years.
-That means for every $100 in revenue, roughly $32.20 was left to spend on selling, marketing, R&D, and general administrative overhead.
-Installed Building Products Trailing 12-Month Gross Margin
+As you can see below, it averaged a decent 32.4% gross margin over the last five years.
+That means for every $100 in revenue, roughly $32.44 was left to spend on selling, marketing, R&D, and general administrative overhead.

-Installed Building Products’s gross profit margin came in at 32.7% this quarter, marking a 1.2 percentage point decrease from 33.8% in the same quarter last year.
+In Q3, Installed Building Products produced a 34% gross profit margin, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, Installed Building Products’s operating margin rose by 2.7 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Installed Building Products’s operating margin rose by 2.8 percentage points over the last five years, as its sales growth gave it operating leverage.
+Its expansion shows it’s one of the better Home Builders companies as most peers saw their margins plummet.

 8. Earnings Per Share

-Diving into the nuances of Installed Building Products’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Installed Building Products’s operating margin declined this quarter but expanded by 2.7 percentage points over the last five years.
-Its share count also shrank by 7.5%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
-Installed Building Products Diluted Shares Outstanding
+We can take a deeper look into Installed Building Products’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Installed Building Products’s operating margin was flat this quarter but expanded by 2.8 percentage points over the last five years.
+On top of that, its share count shrank by 8.5%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For Installed Building Products, its two-year annual EPS growth of 5.5% was lower than its five-year trend.
-This wasn’t great, but at least the company was successful in other measures of financial health.
+For Installed Building Products, its two-year annual EPS growth of 5.4% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q1, Installed Building Products reported EPS at $2.08, down from $2.47 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Installed Building Products’s full-year EPS of $10.65 to stay about the same.
+In Q3, Installed Building Products reported adjusted EPS of $3.18, up from $2.85 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Installed Building Products’s full-year EPS of $11.09 to shrink by 8.2%.

 9. Cash Is King